landlab/landlab/docs/source/development/practices/develop_with_git.rst

 ``git add``) are not tracked — and thus not sent to the github.com central servers when you push changes.

-Once you’re happy with your branch, and the code is fully functional again, it’s time to merge it back into the master.
-This procedure generally works best if you first pull any changes from the main Landlab master branch (not just the master branch on your fork) into your active branch, and resolve any conflicts there (so you don’t mess up the master).
+Once you're happy with your branch, and the code is fully functional again, it's time to merge it back into the master.
+This procedure generally works best if you first pull any changes from the main Landlab master branch (not just the master branch on your fork) into your active branch, and resolve any conflicts there (so you don't mess up the master).
 To do this, refer to the documentation on :ref:`updating your fork from the master fork<updating>`.
-Once you’ve done that pull, in git at the command line, make the master your active branch again then *merge* the branch:
+Once you've done that pull, in git at the command line, make the master your active branch again then *merge* the branch:

 .. code-block:: bash